Skip To Main Content

 The PSCC evaluates criminal justice trends, jail population data, program effectiveness, and funding priorities to support informed decision-making.
 The Council makes recommendations to the Board of County Commissioners and other local partners regarding policies, programs, and funding strategies that enhance public safety and improve justice system outcomes.

-In addition, pursuant to Florida Administrative Code 11D-9.001, the PSCC conducts the local review process and makes funding recommendations for Justice Assistance Grant (JAG) allocations.
+In addition, pursuant to Florida Administrative Code 11D-9.001, the PSCC conducts the local review process and determines funding allocation for Justice Assistance Grant (JAG) funds.

 Membership Requirements